 Added responsibilities accompany your new investment.
 When something in your home needs repair, it will be up to you to arrange and pay for the necessary services.
 It will also be up to you to keep your yard and the outside of your home looking nice.
 A house kept in good condition will have a higher resale value when you decide to sell.
 In addition, you are also responsible for paying all utilities, including water and sewer.

 Mortgage payments are due on the 1st of each month.
-If your payment arrives at our office on or after the 16th of the month, you will be assessed a late charge.
-If you know that your payment will not reach WHEDA before the 16th of the month, please call the Loan Servicing Department at 1-800-562-5546.
+If your payment arrives at our office after the 16th of the month, you will be assessed a late charge.
+If you know that your payment will not reach WHEDA by the 16th of the month, please call the Loan Servicing Department at 1-800-562-5546.

 You will receive a payment coupon book, which will contain coupons for you to use each time you make a payment.
 To make your mortgage payment with a coupon: